lenaone/zendesk_ticket_viewer/README.md

 ## APPROACH

-- I decide to do sinata app with ticket model containing all the logics and display tickets on the webpage.
+- I decided to do sinata app with ticket model containing all the logics and display tickets on the webpage.
   1. Downloaded sinata and designed a Ticket class in models folder.
   2. Get the data from API, so I use the httparty method get data.
   3. Display on the webpage.